Bernardino Ramazzini

 Bernardino Ramazzini (/it/; 4 October 1633 – 5 November 1714) was an Italian physician.
+He has been considered as a founder of occupational medicine with his book on occupational diseases, De Morbis Artificum Diatriba ("Diseases of Workers") published in 1700.
 Ramazzini, along with Francesco Torti, was an early proponent of the use of cinchona bark (from which quinine is derived) in the treatment of malaria.
-His most important contribution to medicine was his book on occupational diseases, De Morbis Artificum Diatriba ("Diseases of Workers").

 Life

 Ramazzini was born in Carpi on 4 October 1633 according to his birth certificate.
-He studied medicine at the University of Parma, where his interest in occupational diseases began.
+His parents were Bartolomeo Ramazzini and Caterina Federzoni.
+He studied medicine from the age of 19 at the University of Parma, where his interest in occupational diseases began.
+He then moved to Rome and attended the lectures of Antonio Maria de Rossi.
+He practiced medicine in Viterbo. where he suffered from malaria.